Villers-sur-Mer: History

 It seems that Villers-sur-Mer (then known as Villers) was more akin to a group of hamlets during the early 19th century.
-According to the Cassini map (drawn in the 18th century), Villers at that time is made up of a church, two farms (La Motte and Fontaine), and a castle.
+According to the Cassini map (drawn in the 18th century), Villers at that time was made up of a church, two farms (La Motte and Fontaine), and a castle.

 Population

 The town had a population of 2,644 in 2017, posting a growth of just under 50 residents between then and 2007.

-Sights

-Villers-sur-Mer is known for the large topiary dinosaurs facing the sea from the garden of the office of tourism.
-In certain years, a baby dinosaur is added to the garden.
-It is the starting point of the Vaches Noires cliffsa site where many fossils have been discovered.
-There is a small museum in the enclosure of the office of tourism, which has an outline of the resources and discoveries.
-It is a place widely known by specialists in the ammonites and other fossils.

 Curiosity

 On the beach of Villers-sur-Mer (last stretch of rue Alfred Feine), the famous last scene of the first film by François Truffaut was shot: Les Quatre Cent Coups ends with a freeze frame of its boy hero running towards the sea.

+n 1978, Villiers-Sur-Mer was twinned with the English village of Wickham.

 Transportation

 Villers-sur-Mer station is on the line from Deauville to Dives-sur-Mer.
 The station building is no longer open but train services operate year-round on weekends, and also on weekdays during the summer.